Research

 Works in Progress

-Bias and Information in Technical Interviews with Peter Bergman and Kadeem Noray
+Explainable AI and Human Decision Making: Preferences, Beliefs, and Biases with Peter Bergman and Kadeem Noray

 Signaling in Female Education with Akanksha Vardani